kbrew-dev/kbrew/README.md

 $ kbrew install kafka-operator
 ```

-Similarly when you install a Rook Ceph operator - it makes it a `one step easy`:
+Similarly when you install a Rook Ceph cluster - it makes it a `one step easy`:

 ![](./images/rook-demo.gif)